jeff4/bionotes.github.io/ochem.md

 * 5/04 Completed Problem 6-32
 * 5/05 Started Problem 6-33
 * 5/07 Completed Problem 6-33 with a whole bunch of E1 and S<sub>N</sub>1 products; both with and without cation rearrangements
-* 5/08 Completed Problems 6-34, 6-35, 6-36.
+* 5/08 Completed Problem 6-34.
 Zaitseff''s rule on most stable alkenes are the ones with most substituted groups.
-* 5/09 Scanned future chapters on alkenes etc.
+* 5/09 Scanned future chapters on alkenes etc. Began Solved Problem 6-1 p.
+260
+* 5/10 Completed Problem 6-35